taoensso/timbre/README.md

 ### Community appenders

-A number of community appenders are included out-the-box [here](https://github.com/ptaoussanis/timbre/tree/master/src/taoensso/timbre/appenders/community).
-These include appenders for Android, Logstash, Slack, Sentry, NodeJS, Syslog, PostgreSQL, etc.
+A number of [community appenders][] are included with Timbre.

-Thanks goes to the respective authors!
-**Please see the relevant namespace docstring for details**.
+Thanks to the relevant authors!
+Please see **appender namespace docstrings** for details.

-GitHub PRs for new appenders and for appender maintenance very welcome!
+GitHub PRs very welcome for:

+  - Maintenance of any existing [community appenders][] (thank you!!).
+  - Additional **dependency-free** appenders.
+(See [example template](https://github.com/ptaoussanis/timbre/blob/master/src/taoensso/timbre/appenders/example.clj)).
+  - Additional links to **externally-hosted** appenders in the table below.

 ## More community tools, appenders, etc.